The Virtual Currency Regulation Review: Belgium

 The first criminal offence is common theft, which is covered by Article 461 of the Belgian Criminal Code, which states that 'anyone who fraudulently appropriates anything that does not belong to him is guilty of theft'.
 Theft of virtual currencies, just as theft of any other form of asset or good, is punishable by prison sentences of up to five years and a fine of up to €4,000.81 However, controversies exist in Belgium as to whether intangible objects (such as data – and virtual currencies are fundamentally data) can be the object of theft.

 The second criminal offence is a scam as prohibited under Article 496 of the Criminal Code, which could also be very relevant with respect to virtual currencies.
 A scammer is defined as a person who:

-with the intention of appropriating property belonging to another person, takes or receives money, movable property, commitments, discharges, debt liberations [. . .], either by the use of false names or false capacities or by the use of cunning tricks to make one believe that false companies of an imaginary power or of an imaginary credit exist, to expect or cause a successful outcome, an accident or any other mysterious event, or to otherwise abuse trust or credulity.
+with the intention of appropriating property belonging to another person, takes or receives money, movable property, commitments, discharges, debt liberations . . . either by the use of false names or false capacities or by the use of cunning tricks to make one believe that false companies of an imaginary power or of an imaginary credit exist, to expect or cause a successful outcome, an accident or any other mysterious event, or to otherwise abuse trust or credulity.

-Scams in relation to virtual currencies, just as any other form of asset, are punishable by a prison sentence of up to five years and a fine of up to €24,000.99
+Scams in relation to virtual currencies, just as any other form of asset, are punishable by a prison sentence of up to five years and a fine of up to €24,000.83

 The third criminal offence relates to money laundering as prohibited under Article 505 of the Criminal Code.
-This provision states notably that a penalty of 15 days' to 5 years' imprisonment or a fine of €26 to €100,000 (or both) shall be imposed on 'those who will have bought, received in exchange for free, possessed, kept, managed the goods referred to in Article 42,3° [pecuniary benefits directly derived from a crime, or the goods and value which have been substituted to them and income from benefits invested] while they knew or should have known the origin of those goods at the beginning of those operations' as well as 'those who will have converted or transferred goods referred to in Article 42.3°, with the aim of concealing or disguising their illicit origin or to help any person entangled in a crime from where those goods stem from, to escape the legal consequences of their actions'.
+This provision states notably that a penalty of 15 days' to five years' imprisonment or a fine of €26 to €100,000 (or both) shall be imposed on 'those who will have bought, received in exchange for free, possessed, kept, managed the goods referred to in Article 42,3° [pecuniary benefits directly derived from a crime, or the goods and value that have been substituted for them and income from benefits invested] while they knew or should have known the origin of those goods at the beginning of those operations' as well as 'those who will have converted or transferred goods referred to in Article 42.3°, with the aim of concealing or disguising their illicit origin or to help any person entangled in a crime from where those goods stem from, to escape the legal consequences of their actions'.

 Given the advantages that virtual currencies (notably their relative anonymity) represent for criminals in conducting their illegal activities, Article 505, and the seizures of assets it can lead to, is one of the most useful provision of the Criminal Code to fight illegal uses of those currencies.
 In the case of Vitae, the Belgian investigating judge has already confiscated 37 per cent of the Vitae virtual currency.
 More than €1.1 million in ordinary money and almost €1.5 million in virtual coins were also seized.
 Detectives were also able confiscate 17 luxury vehicles, a series of luxury watches and gold.

 ii Specific legislation regarding computer-related infractions

-First, the infraction known as unauthorised access to computer systems (also known as hacking) can apply if a person accesses a computer system and he or she knows that the access was unauthorised (Article 550 bis, first paragraph, Criminal Code).
-Hacking is punishable under criminal law by a prison sentence of up to two years and a fine of up to €200,000.101
+First, the infraction known as unauthorised access to computer systems (also known as hacking) can apply if a person accesses a computer system and he or she knows that the access was unauthorised.86 Hacking is punishable under criminal law by a prison sentence of up to two years and a fine of up to €200,000.87

 Second, the hacker might commit the infraction known as concealment of data88 at the same time if he or she processes or transfers data that was stored on a third-party computer system or that was treated or transmitted by the third-party computer system.
-Concealment of data under Belgian law is punishable by prison sentence up to two years and a fine of up to €200,000.102
+Concealment of data under Belgian law is punishable by prison sentence up to two years and a fine of up to €200,000.89

 A third infraction under Belgian law is computer-related fraud, which applies to anyone who, with fraudulent intent, obtains an unfair economic advantage while altering, changing or deleting data that is stored on or transmitted by a computer system.
-Computer-related fraud is punishable under Belgian law by a prison sentence of up to five years and a fine of up to €800,000.103
+Computer-related fraud is punishable under Belgian law by a prison sentence of up to five years and a fine of up to €800,000.90

 To illustrate, the above-mentioned infractions could apply to a hacker who gains unauthorised access to a virtual currency user's personal computer and virtual currency wallet (unauthorised access to computer systems or hacking) for the purpose of copying the virtual currency user's private key (concealment of data) to ultimately transfer the virtual currencies stored in the user's wallet to the hacker's personal wallet, which would amount to computer-related fraud (computer-related fraud).